Codium-ai/pr-agent/README.md

 ---

-#### Method 3: Method 3: Run as a polling server; request reviews by tagging your Github user on a PR
+#### Method 4: Run as a polling server; request reviews by tagging your Github user on a PR

 Follow steps 1-3 of method 2.
 Run the following command to start the server: